ussoewwin/ADetailer_without_mediapipe/README.md

-# ADetailer (Python 3.13 + InsightFace Support)
+# ADetailer (Python 3.13 Compatible)

 ADetailer is an extension for the stable diffusion webui that does automatic masking and inpainting.
 It is similar to the Detection Detailer.

 ## 🎉 Features of This Modified Version

-This version is a modified ADetailer designed to **work with Python 3.13 without MediaPipe**:
+This version is a modified ADetailer designed to **work with Python 3.13**:

-- **No MediaPipe Required**: Works without MediaPipe dependency (incompatible with Python 3.13)
-- **InsightFace Support**: Face detection using InsightFace as a fallback when MediaPipe models are selected
 - **Python 3.13 Compatible**: Fully compatible with Python 3.13+
-- **YOLO Models**: Uses YOLO models (face_yolov8n, hand_yolov8n, etc.) as primary detection method
+- **YOLO Models Only**: Uses proven YOLO models (face_yolov8n, hand_yolov8n, etc.) for detection
 - **Automatic Model Download**: All required YOLO models are automatically downloaded on first run
+- **No MediaPipe**: MediaPipe dependency removed (incompatible with Python 3.13)
+- **Simplified & Clean**: Removed unnecessary code, focusing on what works best

 ### Modifications

-- `mediapipe.py`: Added InsightFace-based face detection and mesh detection implementations
+- Removed MediaPipe and InsightFace dependencies (not needed for YOLO models)
-- `install.py`: Automatic YOLO model download from Hugging Face, Python 3.13 compatibility
+- `install.py`: Automatic YOLO model download from Hugging Face
+- `common.py`: Removed MediaPipe model options
-- `pyproject.toml`: Updated dependencies to remove MediaPipe requirement
+- `pyproject.toml`: Updated dependencies for Python 3.13 compatibility

 Original project: [Bing-su/adetailer](https://github.com/Bing-su/adetailer)